JuliaMal/Numpy-random_project/README.md

    #2 How to run the code:

-        1. The Jupyter Notebook software is included in the Python installation we obtained from Anaconda.
+   Note: The Jupyter Notebook software is included in the Python installation, obtained from Anaconda.

-        2. First you need to install Python from Anaconda.
+        1. First you need to install Python from Anaconda.
-        3. Then open a terminal window.
+        2. Then open a terminal window.
-        4. Make sure that you're in the same directory as the saved in the repository, you have downloaded in step #1 (Type cd Path_to_the_folder, e.g. cd C:\User\GMIT\Project_1)
+        3. Make sure that you're in the same directory as you saved in the repository, you have downloaded in step #1 (Type cd Path_to_the_folder, e.g. cd C:\User\GMIT\Project_1)
-        5. Type jupyter notebook or jupyter lab to launch the Jupyter Notebook App.
+        4. Type "jupyter notebook" or "jupyter lab" to launch the Jupyter Notebook App.
-        6. The notebook interface will appear in a new browser window or tab.
+        5. The notebook interface will appear in a new browser window or tab.
+        6. To close the jupyter notebook: you need to close it first in the browser, then come back to your terminal window (make sure that the courser is active in the last line) and press Ctrl+C.